MicrosoftDocs/ai-builder/ai-builder-docs/prediction-data-prep.md

 1. Select **Views**, and then select **Active Online Shopper Intention**.

-1. Add fields on the left side to validate that all the fields have been imported correctly.
+1. Add columns on the left side to validate that all the columns have been imported correctly.

 1. Select **Publish** to save the current view with the selected fields.